netease-im/NIM_Duilib_Framework/README_en-US.md

 ## Communication

  - Question: Read the [Documentation](docs/SUMMARY.md) and [Samples code](samples/README.md) to help you.
- - Report: File a bug in GitHub issues
+ - Report: File a bug in GitHub issues.
  - Suggestion: Request a new feature in Github issues.